DutchMaker/TTL-computer/README.md

 - Build the computer in real life (**IN PROGRESS**)
   - First revision is based on separate PCBs that are all connected together by one large main PCB.
-  - If all works out, second revision will be one large PCB that contains all modules as one circuit.
+  - If all works out, there may be a second revision will be one large PCB that contains all modules as one circuit.
 - Write additional/updated documentation on all modules.
-- Planned features
-- Continue after halt (Additional circuitry to cancel the HALT instruction.
-Allows for easy debugging)